nicehash/excavator/README.md

 # How to Use Excavator?

-First, make sure you have Visual C++ 2017 redistributable (x64) installed.

-NVIDIA display driver 387.xx or more recent is required.
-CUDA devices with SM 5.0 and higher are supported.
+NVIDIA display driver 457.xx or more recent is required.
+CUDA devices with SM 6.0 (Pascal, 1xxx series) and higher are supported.

-From version 1.5.0a excavator supports only NiceHash stratums.
-Stratum servers are available at nhmp.LOCATION.nicehash.com:3200 (LOCATION: eu, usa, hk, jp, in, br).
+From version 1.6.1c Excavator supports only NiceHash stratums.
+Stratum servers are available at nhmp-ssl.LOCATION.nicehash.com:443 (LOCATION: eu, usa).
 The same stratum url is used for all algorithms.

 **ADVANCED** There are two methods to use Excavator.
 Both rely on API commands you can find in [API section](/api).